Quantization and isotropic submanifolds: Abstract

 \section{Abstract}

-We introduce the notion of an isotropic quantum state associated with a Bohr-Sommerfeld manifold in the context of Berezin-Toeplitz quantization of general symplectic manifolds, and we study its semi-classical properties using the near diagonal expansion of the Bergman kernel.
-We then show how these results extend to the case of complete orbifolds, and give an example of application to relative Poincaré series.
+We introduce the notion of an isotropic quantum state associated with a Bohr-Sommerfeld manifold in the context of Berezin-Toeplitz quantization of general prequantized symplectic manifolds, and we study its semi-classical properties using the off-diagonal expansion of the Bergman kernel.
+We then show how these results extend to the case of non-compact orbifolds, and give an application to relative Poincaré series in the theory of automorphic forms.